-Many people believe that palliative care only applies to those who are nearing the end of life.
-In fact, you should be offered it from diagnosis, throughout your treatment for lymphoma and during follow-up.
+Many people do not realise that palliative care can be used alongside treatment for lymphoma.
+A common belief is that palliative care only applies to people who are nearing the end of life.
+However, in reality, you should be offered palliative care from diagnosis, throughout your treatment and during follow-up.

-You might also hear about 'enhanced supportive care', which is an approach to help prevent and manage the physical and psychological effects of cancer and its treatment.
-Find out about the approach and its role within the holistic management of lymphoma in our podcast with Palliative Care Consultant, Dr Dan Monnery.
+You might also hear about 'enhanced supportive care'.
+This is an approach to help prevent and manage the physical and psychological effects of cancer and its treatment.
+Find out about enhanced supportive care and its role within the holistic management of lymphoma in our podcast with Palliative Care Consultant, Dr Dan Monnery.

 - pain relief